wang-jun-hao/tp/docs/team/wang-jun-hao.md

   are automatically retrieved.
   * Highlights: This enhancement took significant effort and required the implementation of many underlying classes, such as `Doctor` and
   `MedicalNoteList`, and established a connection between these classes and `Patient`.
 It required an in-depth design analysis to reduce coupling and avoid cyclic dependency.
-The auto-filling feature required the implementation of `ModelContext` to retrieve these information.
+The auto-filling feature required the implementation of `ModelContext`.

 * **New Feature**: Doctor verification when editing or deleting medical notes